So I’m at that stage in life where when I travel, I travel on a budget. Maybe one day I’ll attempt luxury travel, but honestly? I like a challenge.

 Amsterdam is a wonderful place to “get lost”, you’ll eventually find yourself at where you need to be.
 If you don’t want to walk….remember Amsterdam is a bike city, so rent one!
 You can find out more about the I AM AMSTERDAM CARD here.

-If you want to eat fairly cheaply then head to the Leidseplein area where there are lots and lots of cheaper places to eat and drink.
+If you want to eat on s budget in Amsterdam then head to the Leidseplein area where there are lots and lots of cheaper places to eat and drink.

 If you are in the Remandrant Square area then I recommend St James Gate Irish bar because they do great food and lovely wine and prosecco.
 Wine is fairly cheap in Amsterdam with a glass averaging at 3-4 Euro.